Gabbiano's

-Italian-American restaurant in Portland, Oregon, U.S.
+Restaurant in Portland, Oregon, U.S.

-Gabbiano's is an Italian-American restaurant in Portland, Oregon, United States.
+Gabbiano's is an Italian-American restaurant in Portland, Oregon, in the United States.
 Blake Foster and David Sigal opened the restaurant in northeast Portland's Concordia neighborhood in January 2022.

 Gabbiano's was named one of the city's best new restaurants of 2022 by The Oregonian.
 It has garnered a positive reception and has been described as one of Portland's "essential" restaurants and best Italian establishments by Eater Portland.

 Description

 The Italian-American restaurant Gabbiano's—its name originating from the Italian word for "seagull" and a play on the last name of one of the owners—operates at the intersection of 30th and Killingsworth in northeast Portland's Concordia neighborhood.
 The interior has hand-painted Italian frescos and photographs of pasta displayed on walls, as well as wooden bistro chairs.
 The patio has a pergola, and the restaurant uses red-and-white checkered tablecloths.

 The menu includes chicken parmesan, marsala with duck, mozzarella sticks, mushroom ragu pappardelle, ricotta gnocchi with confit chicken, fried calamari, a Caesar salad, and panna cotta.
 The squid ink pasta has crab meat, mint, and brown butter.
 The chitarra pasta dish has a red sauce and the option of meatballs.
 The restaurant's version of a lemon drop has lemon-infused vodka, saffron limoncello, lemon juice, and lemon salt.
 The New York sour has Lewis and Clark bourbon whiskey from Hood River, oregano syrup, oregano oil, and a float of lambrusco.
 Gabbiano's also serves cocktails, including an espresso martini as well as natural wines.